Ramal (Madrid Metro)

-The Ramal ("Spur"; /es/) or Línea R (Line R) of the Madrid Metro is a shuttle train connecting the stations of Ópera and Príncipe Pío.
-It is located in the Centro district of Madrid, Spain.
-It is currently the only line in the system to be known by a letter instead of a number, and its name refers to its origins as a branch of Line 2.
-The line consists of 1.092 km of wide-profile tunnels, and its stations have 60 m platforms.
+The Ramal Ópera–Príncipe Pío (Note: Spanish for "Ópera–Príncipe Pío branch"), also known simply as the Ramal (/es/) or line R, is the shortest line of the Madrid Metro.
+It is a 1.1 km shuttle service, connecting the stations of Ópera and Príncipe Pío with no intermediate stops.
+It is located entirely in the Centro district of Madrid, Spain.

+It is the only line in the system to be known by a letter instead of a number, and its name refers to its origins as a branch of line 2.

 The Ramal starts at Ópera station in the Plaza de Isabel II, passes under the Plaza de Oriente and the gardens of the Royal Palace of Madrid, and ends at Príncipe Pío station.
 Since the Ramal consists of only two stations, it has only two trains, which pass at the halfway point between the stations.
 At Ópera, there is only one platform; at Príncipe Pío, there are two platforms, but one is used for train storage.
 The Ramal uses 4-car CAF Series 3000 trains.